 The CEO's annual cash-based short-term incentive is subject to the achievement of specific performance objectives set by the Board based on Spark's strategy and business plan for the respective financial year.
 The CEO's annual long-term incentive will be granted as options under Spark's LTI, contingent on continued employment and Spark achieving a performance hurdle.
 The CEO is also expected to purchase and hold an amount of Spark shares.

-Further details on CEO remuneration can be found at pages 60, 110 & 111 of the 2021 Annual Report.
+Further details on CEO remuneration can be found on pages 76, 77, 130 & 131 of the 2022 Annual Report.

 Risk Management